2026 Legacy of Liberty Airshow Day 2

 The Patriots Jet Team performs aerial maneuvers during the Legacy of Liberty Airshow at Holloman Air Force Base, New Mexico, April 19, 2026.
-The airshow served as both a demonstration of Air Force capability and a celebration of the partnership between Holloman Air Force Base and the surrounding communities.
+The Patriots are the largest civilian-owned aerobatic jet team in the western hemisphere, composed of a variety of experienced former military pilots.
 (U.S. Air Force photo by Airman Jose Veras)

 |Date Taken: